gbv/gndaccess/README.md

 # INSTALLATION

-The application is packaged as Debian package and installed at `/srv/gndaccess/`.
-Log files are located at `/var/log/gndaccess/`.
+The application is packaged as Debian package (tested with Ubuntu >= 12.04).
+It is installed at the following locations:

+* `/srv/gndaccess/` - application
+* `/var/log/gndaccess/` - log files
+* `/etc/default/gndaccess` - server configuration
+* `/etc/gndaccess/` - application configuration

 # CONFIGURATION

-See `/etc/default/gndaccess` for basic configuration (port number).
+See `/etc/default/gndaccess` for basic configuration.
+Settings are not modified by updates.
+Only simple key value-pairs are allowed with the following keys:

+* `PORT` - port number (required, 6699 by default)

+* `WORKERS` - number of parallel connections (required, 5 by default).
+If put behind a HTTP proxy, this number is not affected by slow cient connections but only by the time of processing each request.

+* `PROXY` - a space-or-comma-separated list of trusted IPs or IP-ranges (e.g. `192.168.0.0/16`) to take from the `X-Forwarded-For` header.
+   The special value `*` can be used to trust all IPs.

 Restart is needed after changes.

 # SEE ALSO